stellar/go/services/horizon/internal/docs/reference/endpoints/transactions-single.md

 The transaction details endpoint provides information on a single [transaction](../resources/transaction.md).
 The transaction hash provided in the `hash` argument specifies which transaction to load.

+### Warning - failed transactions

+Transaction can be successful or failed (failed transactions are also included in Stellar ledger).
+Always check it's status using `successful` field!

 ## Request

 ```